Equity Éire Logo

 Climate Change Performance Index results showing Ireland's climate ranking

-The Climate Action and Low Carbon Development (Amendment) Act 2021 was signed into law committing Ireland to 2030 and 2050 targets for reducing greenhouse gas (GHG) emissions and providing the governance framework.
-The country is now on a legally binding path to net-zero emissions no later than 2050, and to a 51% reduction in emissions by the end of this decade (2030).
-EPA analysis shows that planned climate policies and measures, if fully implemented, could deliver up to 23 per cent emissions reduction by 2030 compared to 2018, down from the 29 per cent reduction projected last year.
-This widening gap to the emissions reduction target of 51 per cent in Ireland’s Climate Act is driven by updated information provided by Governmental bodies. --Environmental Protection Agency
+The Climate Action and Low Carbon Development (Amendment) Act 2021 was signed into law in Ireland committing us to 2030 and 2050 targets for reducing greenhouse gas (GHG) emissions and providing the governance framework.
+The country is now on a legally binding path to net-zero emissions no later than 2050, and to a 51% reduction in emissions by the end of this decade (2030) compared to 2018 levels.

 Coal Oil Gas